lokkju/opensky-fetcher/README.md

 # OpenSky Network Flight Data Fetcher

-A Python CLI tool to fetch departure flight data from the OpenSky Network API and store it in a DuckDB database.
+A Python CLI tool to fetch and cache flight data from the OpenSky Network API for further analysis

 ## Features